intuitymedialab/kopernikus/README.md

 ## Getting started

-For getting started head over to the specific readmes on **Software** and **Hardware**.
+For getting started head over to the specific readmes on [Software](Software/README.md) and [Hardware](Hardware/README.md).

 ## License

 This project is released under the MIT License - you are free to do whatever you want with it - as long as you don't plan on subdueing humanity or any other crazy stuff, we're fine with it.

-You are not legally bound to it, but feel it would be nice if you credit this project when creating something with it - and please **tell us**!
+You are not legally bound to it, but it would be nice if you credit this project when creating something with it - and please **tell us**!
 We would love to see what you create!

 If you should encounter any bugs or problems with the current build, open an issue here on Github.